rinzool/airflow-extension/README.md

-# Airflow Run Extension
+# Airflow Extension

-Browser Extension automatically generating "Airflow run" and other commands from Airflow UI.
+Browser Extension to improve Airflow User Experience, on the web server.

 Compatible with Chrome and Firefox.